code-312/ceic-jekyll/pages/services/know-your-rights.md

   subtitle: We need communities to know how their rights have changed with legalized
     cannabis
   gradient: true
+- template: text-area
+  text_area: "<h2>Know Your Rights!</h2><p>We focus on providing legal education and
+    support under the new laws to ensure everyone is staying safe.</p><p>We support this mission through:</p><ul><li><p>Creating educational resources like our crutch cards, designed to inform the public of continued prohibited situations for the possession and consumption of cannabis.</p></li><li><p>Live workshops with partners Legal Aid Chicago &amp;Herbal Legal on how cannabis can impact your housing, employment, and immigration status.
+Check them out in our partners section!</p></li><li><p>Sharing resources and hosting events on expungement, and promoting awareness of newly developing legal vulnerabilities or protections afforded for the use of cannabis.</p></li><li><p>Online resources and videos</p></li></ul>"
 - template: card-with-image
   image: "/assets/images/kyr5.jpeg"
   alt_text: Blank placeholder image
-  heading: Know Your Rights
-  paragraph: |-
-    We focus on providing legal education and support under the new laws to ensure everyone is staying safe.

-    We support this mission through:

-    Creating educational resources like our crutch cards, designed to inform the public of continued prohibited situations for the possession and consumption of cannabis.

-    Live workshops with partners Legal Aid Chicago &Herbal Legal on how cannabis can impact your housing, employment, and immigration status.
-Check them out in our partners section!

-    Sharing resources and hosting events on expungement, and promoting awareness of newly developing legal vulnerabilities or protections afforded for the use of cannabis.

-    Online resources and videos
+  paragraph: Coalition member speaks at National ABLE Network about cannabis and housing.
+    Pilsen, Chicago.
+January, 2020.
   site_page: []
+  heading: Cannabis Rights Education
 - template: text-area
   style: Flashy
   text_area: <p>If you are interested in supporting this mission by hosting an event,